Al-Iman School: English as a second language students

 The School employs remedial reading teachers from the Education Department who test, assess and coach students in English language arts and reading in order to integrate them into the mainstream classroom lessons.

 Religious observance

 On Fridays, Al-Iman School students from grades 1-12 join the rest of the community in Friday prayers.
 Every morning and afternoon, students assemble in the prayer assembly hall in the school to recite from the Qur'an and also to make small oral presentations to improve verbal skills and delivery in front of an audience.
 Mid-day adhan is followed by congregational prayers in the assembly hall.

 At Al-Iman classes end early, at 2 pm, during Ramadan.
 All the students are expected to try to read the Qur'an from beginning to end over the lunar month.

 Sports

 Boys and girls in the same grade play separately.
 When girls have gym, boys have religion, and vice versa.

-Facilities

-The Al-Iman School is located at 89-89 Van Wyck Expressway West Service Road in a 75000 sqft building, crowned by the traditional Islamic dome and minaret.

-The Imam Al-Khoei Foundation's research library contains more than fifteen thousand volumes, in several languages, on all aspects of Al-Islam, including comparative religion.
-This reference library is available to the community at large as well as the Al-Iman faculty.
-The school receives assistance from the State and City Education Department in the form of books and audio-visual equipment for the library.

-The 1000-seat congregation hall is regularly used for prayers, celebrations and commemorations.
-Al-Iman School uses the facility, that has a stage and pillars, for display of exhibits during the science fair, Heritage Day, and for graduation from kindergarten, sixth grade, eighth grade, and high school.

-Al-Iman has been dogged by space constraints for some time.
-A closed-down warehouse adjoining its premises was purchased and plans have been drawn up to erect a four-story extension.
-The new facility will house a gym and health club facility with an Olympic-size swimming pool available to the community.
-Two floors of classrooms, laboratories, and administrative offices will be connected to the existing building by a sheltered walkway.